The International Baccalaureate – Inspiring Individuals

 The International Baccalaureate Diploma Programme

-Our teachers are eager to establish the International Baccalaureate at the Preshil Secondary School as innovative programmes benefitting the School’s long-standing reputation for offering a progressive and compelling alternative to mainstream schooling.
+The International Baccalaureate at the Preshil Secondary School comprises innovative programmes befitting the School’s long-standing reputation for offering a progressive and compelling alternative to mainstream schooling.

 The IB Mission Statement